altruios/namshubettulpa/public/namshubettuple/reset-2.md

 "Well, I am in your head, you put two and two together."
 *Leaving him behind she walked past the side of the… mansion… yes it was a mansion.*
-~Complete with a ridiculously long driveway and hedges blocking all surrounding views.~ *She continued out to the street, rossin making his way behind her.*
+~Complete with a ridiculously long driveway and hedges blocking all surrounding views.~ *She continued out to the street, Rossin making his way behind her.*
 "There’s more."
 *He paused once he caught up...*
 "I just pushed you out of a chair!"